CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_14_Lab_b.md

 1. Note that the queue contains a single message.
 Select its entry to display the **Message properties** blade.

-1. In the **MESSAGE BODY**, note the value of the **url** property, representing the URL of the Azure Storage blob you uploaded in the previous task.
+1. In the **MESSAGE BODY**, note details of the Azure Storage blob you uploaded in the previous task.